Hunter Dickinson's 33 points lifts Michigan basketball to 87-70 win over Michigan State

 The Wolverines opened the game by making nine of their first 10 shots from the field in an offensive display as scorching as it was balanced.
 They compiled runs of 14-2 and 8-0 that staggered a Michigan State team devoid of rhythm, saddling the Spartans with a deficit that swelled to 18 late in the half.
 Six different players scored at least five points in the opening 20 minutes for Michigan, which shot 60.7% from the field and paired effective perimeter scoring (5-for-8 from 3-point range) with potency on the interior (20 points in the paint).

+"When I walked up today at 4:30 p.m. and I saw the players’ eyes, I said, ‘We’re good,'" associate head coach Phil Martelli said.
+"Because I wholeheartedly believe if you want to know what somebody feels, look them dead in the eye.
+And that’s what I did.
+So when I took their pulse, I said, ‘Well, game on.
+Game on.’"

 For weeks the U-M coaching staff has pined for larger contributions from the bench, which is usually a glaring weakness for the Wolverines.
-As recently as Friday, assistant coach Saddi Washington said Michigan was searching for “outliers” to supplement the expected scoring of Dickinson, Houstan, Eli Brooks and Devante’ Jones.
-The response came from backup point guard Frankie Collins and small forward Terrance Williams II.
+As recently as Friday, assistant coach Saddi Washington said U-M was searching for “outliers” to supplement the expected scoring of Dickinson, Houstan, Eli Brooks and Devante’ Jones.
+The response came from Williams and backup point guard Frankie Collins.

 Martelli turned to Collins far earlier than normal when Jones picked up two fouls in fewer than three minutes, one of which was the kind of overzealous mistake he made earlier in the season.
 Collins responded with one of the better stretches of his young career by slicing through the MSU defense to make dump-off passes near the rim.
 Even when Collins (four assists) was out of control — which happened on more than one occasion — he found ways to smuggle the ball to Dickinson for possession-saving buckets that suggested this might just be Michigan’s night.

-Collins demonstrated enough composure to stabilize the offense when Martelli turned to some unusual lineup combinations after Houstan joined Jones in foul trouble.
+Collins demonstrated enough composure to stabilize the offense when Martelli implemented some unusual lineup combinations after Houstan joined Jones in foul trouble.
 He teamed with fellow guards Kobe Bufkin and Brooks to find Williams for a trio of 3-pointers that gave the crowd another jolt.

+"The three 3s were huge for us," Dickinson said.
+"Any time you can open up that defense, they’re heavy in their gaps so we know our shooters in the corners are going to have some open looks.
+T-Will took advantage of that and made them pay."

 The Wolverines protected their 16-point halftime lead by feeding Dickinson in the post.
-Time and again he lowered his shoulder against MSU big men Julius Marble II, Marcus Bingham Jr. and Mady Sissoko to force his way under the rim for high-percentage layups.
-He scored 21 of his 33 points in the second half and nearly all of them looked easy.
+Time and again he lowered his shoulder against Marble, Marcus Bingham Jr. and Mady Sissoko to force his way under the rim for high-percentage layups.
+He scored 21 of his 33 points in the second half and nearly all of them looked easy — a fact Dickinson shared with Izzo and the MSU bench.
+(Dickinson was eventually warned by the referees to stop yelling at the Spartans' sideline.)

 Contact Michael Cohen at mcohen@freepress.com.
 Follow him on Twitter @Michael_Cohen13.